Far-right populist surprises in Romanian presidential election appearing set to enter runoff

-After polls closed at 9 p.m. local time (1900GMT), 9.4 million people — about 52.4% of eligible voters — had cast ballots, according to the Central Election Bureau.
+After polls closed, 9.4 million people — about 52.4% of eligible voters — had cast ballots, according to the Central Election Bureau.
+The second round of the vote will be held Dec.
+8.

-Thirteen candidates ran for the presidency in the European Union and NATO member country, and will go to a second round on Dec.
-8. The president serves a five-year term and has significant decision-making powers in areas such as national security, foreign policy and judicial appointments.
+Thirteen candidates ran for the presidency in the European Union and NATO member country.
+The president serves a five-year term and has significant decision-making powers in areas such as national security, foreign policy and judicial appointments.

 Georgescu, 62, ran independently and was not widely known.
-He outperformed most local surveys, sending shockwaves through Romania's political establishment.
+He outperformed most local surveys, sending shockwaves through Romania's political establishment as he ascended to poll position.

 After casting his ballot on Sunday, Georgescu said in a post on Facebook that he voted “For the unjust, for the humiliated, for those who feel they do not matter and actually matter the most … the vote is a prayer for the nation.”